scottmascio2115/spot2fish-gem/README.md

 ##### Rate Limiting

-Globally only 99 requests can be made using the `Spot2fish.search_social_media` method.
+Globally only 99 requests can be made using the `Spot2fish.search_social_media` method per hour.
 This was done because of the Instagram and Twitter api rate limiting.

 ##### Response